joblisttoday/components/docs/components/matrix-widget-send-job.md

 This component will then allow a user to post the job event type in the room the widget is in.

+> This widget does not require additional search params attributes for
+> the matrix widget spec (it is a native client widget asking for its
+> own capabilties).